-tree farm means land used commercially for tree production where trees are planted in blocks of more than one hectare, including land in respect of which a carbon right is registered under the Carbon Rights Act 2003 section 5. veterinary centre means premises used to diagnose animal diseases or disorders, to surgically or medically treat animals, or for the prevention of animal diseases or disorders. warehouse/ storage means premises including indoor or outdoor facilities used for - (a) the storage of goods, equipment, plant or materials; or (b) the display or sale by wholesale of goods; waste disposal facility means premises used - (a) for the disposal of waste by landfill; or (b) the incineration of hazardous, clinical or biomedical waste. waste storage facility means premises used to collect, consolidate, temporarily store or sort waste before transfer to a waste disposal facility or a resource recovery facility on a commercial scale. winery means premises used for the production of viticultural produce and associated sale of the produce. winery means premises used for the production of viticultural produce and associated sale of the produce. workforce accommodation means premises, which may include modular or relocatable buildings, used - (a) primarily for the accommodation of workers engaged in construction, resource, agricultural or other industries on a temporary basis; and (b) for any associated catering, sporting and recreation facilities for the occupants and authorised visitors.
+3756 GOVERNMENT GAZETTE, WA 1 October 2018 tree farm means land used commercially for tree production where blocks of more than one hectare, including land in respe- right is registered under the Carbon Rights Act 2003 sect ect of which a carbon veterinary centre means premises used to diagnose animal diseases or disorders, to surgically or medically treat animals, or for the prevention of animal diseases or disorders. warehouse/ storage means premises including indoor or outdoor facilities used for- (a) the storage of goods, equipment, plant or materials; or (b) the display or sale by wholesale of goods; waste disposal facility means premises used- (a) for the disposal of waste by landfill; or (b) the incineration of hazardous, clinical or biomedical waste. waste storage facility means premises used to collect, consolidate, temporarily store or sort waste before transfer to a waste disposal facility or a resource recovery facility on a commercial scale. winery means premises used for the production of viticultural produce and associated sale of the produce. winery means premises used for the production of viticultural produce and associated sale of the produce. workforce accommodation means premises, which may include modular or relocatal (a) primarily for the accommodation of workers eng resource, agricultural or other industries on a ter (b) for any associated catering, sporting and recrea occupants and authorised visitors. aged in construction, mporary basis; and